dprakash2101/ttd_latest_updates/Readme.md

 This API provides endpoints to fetch the latest updates from the TTD (Tirumala Tirupati Devasthanams) website.
 It scrapes data from the website and returns it in a structured JSON format.

-## Deployment
-This application is deployed on [Render](https://ttd-latest-updates-latest.onrender.com).

 ## Installation